vgrankin/phalcon_jwt_restapi_demo/README.md

     - go to project's config/config.php and replace "172.19.0.2" with your value (this is for the mongodb to allow your connection)

 - run "docker-compose down" to stop containers when you finish your work
+* additionally look at documentation for the docker-phalcon version of a framework package: https://phalconphp.com/en/download/docker

 ## Usage